 The Swimming Saves Lives Foundation, U.S. Masters Swimming’s charitable arm, has declared the month of April “Adult Learn-to-Swim Month.”
 That’s when pools, lakes, and beaches are opening up for spring and summer recreation.
-In 2014, the governors of Indiana, Nebraska, Washington, Maine, and New Jersey issued proclamations in support.

 If you or a loved one doesn’t know how to swim, contact one of the below resources and get started!
 Swimming skills can save your life both by preventing drowning, and by providing you with the skills needed to make swimming for fitness part of a long-term healthy lifestyle.